MicrosoftDocs/sql-docs/docs/machine-learning/data-exploration/python-dataframe-sql-server.md

 # Insert Python dataframe into SQL table
 [!INCLUDE[sql-asdb-asdbmi-asa](../../includes/applies-to-version/sql-asdb-asdbmi-asa.md)]

 This article describes how to insert a [pandas](https://pandas.pydata.org/) dataframe into a SQL database using the [pyodbc](../../connect/python/pyodbc/python-sql-driver-pyodbc.md) package in Python.
-By establishing a connection to a SQL database, data contained within a Python dataframe can be inserted directly to a SQL table.

 ## Prerequisites